vg

 void get_next_intervals (forest_growing_state_t &forest_state, const interval_state_t &interval, std::forward_list< interval_state_t > &next_intervals) const

-void open_chain (forest_growing_state_t &forest_state, const size_t &depth, size_t seed_index, bool chain_is_reversed)
+void open_chain (forest_growing_state_t &forest_state, const interval_state_t &interval)

 void close_chain (forest_growing_state_t &forest_state, const size_t &depth, const Seed &last_seed, bool chain_is_reversed)